ritikkorde/DevOps/Docker-notes.md

   - envionment
   - configs

+<h2>docker images vs container</h2>
+A Docker image contains the basic package, the application configuration, and the dependencies.
+A Docker container is a deployed and running Docker image.
+In other words, it is an instance of a docker image

 <h3>What is Docker Image?</h3>
 It is a executable file, comprised of multiple layers, used to execute code in a Docker container.